 at Angara

-Tanzanite is known for often having perfect, eye-clean clarity, meaning that no inclusions can be seen without the help of magnification.
-Due to the relative abundance of eye-clean stones, those with visible inclusions have a lower value than those without them.
+Tanzanite typically exhibits perfect, eye-clean clarity, meaning no inclusions are visible without magnification.
+Given the abundance of eye-clean stones, those with visible inclusions have lower value.

 The description for the average clarity of the tanzanites featured in this 14K white gold bracelet with white sapphires says that the gems are "eye clean".